 - Almond Flour — though not technically flour, almond flour is essential to have on hand when making something like macarons (and it's gluten-free!)

 When it comes to baking, granulated sugar is so widely used that most recipes will just call for 'sugar.'
 Granulated sugar keeps baked goods moist, and it also makes the finished product more tender.
 Plus, it makes everything sweeter, which we love!

-Powdered sugar (also known as confectioners’ sugar) has a much finer consistency than granulated sugar, and it is perfect for glazes or icing.
+Powdered sugar (also known as confectioners' sugar) has a much finer consistency than granulated sugar, and it is perfect for glazes or icing.
 You will sometimes see powdered sugar also referred to as 10x sugar.
-Since this sugar has a tendency to clump, I usually prefer to sift it before using in a recipe.
+Since this sugar has a tendency to clump, I usually prefer to sift it before using it in a recipe.